On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Existence of solutions and difficulties in degenerate systems

 \subsection{Degenerate systems and difficulties}

-In the section \ref{Sec03:01:03}, we introduced the three fundamental maps: $\iota$, $\kappa$, and $\mathfrak{O}$.
-In this section, based also on \cite{SuganoKamo1982}, we explore solutions in a degenerate system and the alteration of the maps: $\iota$, $\kappa$ and $\mathfrak{O}$.
+In Sect.~\ref{Sec03:01:03}, we introduced the three fundamental maps: $\iota$, $\kappa$, and $\mathfrak{O}$.
+In this section, based also on Ref.~\cite{SuganoKamo1982}, we explore solutions in a degenerate system and the alteration of the maps: $\iota$, $\kappa$ and $\mathfrak{O}$.